 If you are stopped in traffic, keep an eye out for people approaching your car.

 Leave enough room between you and the car in front of you in case you need to drive away.

 Always get gas earlier in the day, preferably in the morning.
 Rush hour traffic makes for great visibility.

-Always stop at the best lighted, best attended gas station for fuel, coffee, or snacks.
+Always stop at the best-lit, best-attended gas station for fuel, coffee or snacks.
 Fill your tank in view of the attendant on duty.

 Avoid road rage.
 Using verbal retaliation or a gesture on a foolish driver could end in a deadly tragedy.
 Bite your lip, swallow your pride and drive calmly.